jometzg/classicaspdocker/README.md

 As can be seen, the value _APPSETTING_DATABASE_CONNECTION_STRING=this_is_the_connection_string_ gets correctly injected into the container.
 This will allow connection strings and other settings to be injected into the application.

+## Other samples
+Here is a repo https://github.com/MicrosoftDocs/Virtualization-Documentation/tree/master/windows-container-samples with a large number of sample Dockerfiles which may be used as a starting point for containerising Windows-based workloads.